Nevin100/TMDB-React-App/README.md

-TMDB Clone-App 🎥
+# TMDB Clone – Movie Wishlist App

-A responsive React.js application mimicking TMDB for browsing movies and managing your watchlist.
-Built with TailwindCSS for a modern, adaptive design.
-This frontend-only project delivers a seamless user experience with visually captivating UI elements.
+A responsive TMDB clone built with React, Tailwind CSS, and the TMDB API.
+Features dynamic movie search, wishlist management, and smooth animations.
+Showcases expertise in API integration, UI design, and performance optimization, delivering a seamless and engaging user experience with modern, interactive layouts.